Recently a reader asked me for some ideas for play activities for a 1 year old.

 Then dump the balls out, gather them up and put them back in again.
 You might not even need to show your child all of this.

-He will figure it out pretty quickly and most kids can stay with this activity for 15 minutes or longer.
+They will figure it out pretty quickly and most kids can stay with this activity for 15 minutes or longer.

 Babies and toddlers thrive on repetition.